vertjames/weather-dashboard-homework/README.md

 ## Process

-I used Geocode.xyz API to turn entered city name into lat & lon, then used that in OpenWeatherMap's one-call API to generate all the data, which populates the different elements on the page.
+I used OpenWeatherMap's Current Weather API to turn entered city name into lat & lon, then used that in OpenWeatherMap's One-Call API to generate all the data, which populates the different elements on the page.
+I also used MomentJS's API to populate the date fields.

 Here is how the app appears in-browser: